GowthamS2021/Seasons-of-Code-2023-Competitive-Programming/Selection-Assignment/README.md

 So, We had to test people on their existing C++ programming skills.

 Here are the rules:
 1. There are 2 questions in this directory of the github repository.
-You are supposed to solve **one** of them using C++ in order for us to select you.
+You are supposed to solve **any one** of them using C++ in order for us to select you.
 2. You are supposed to submit 2 files regarding the question that you had solved:
     -  One is **code-file** in the following naming format `<rollnumber>_<No>.cpp` where <rollnumber> is supposed to be your name (*one* word please !) and the <no> is the problem number .
 That is